Matskir/Project-5---FYS4150/README.md

 python read_plot_cube.py

-The animations folder contains the animations of the probability function for the different potentials; no, single, double and triple slit.
+The animations folder contains the animations of the probability function for the different potentials; no and double slit.